-However, time is still an important factor and delay can prove fatal to a legal challenge.
-This is because once Probate has been granted the estate can be distributed and it can soon become too late for effective action to be taken to retrieve all the assets.
+Nevertheless, time is still an important factor in invalidity cases and delay can prove fatal to a legal challenge.
+This is because once probate has been granted the estate can be distributed and it can then become too late for effective action to be taken to retrieve all the assets.

 The case of the window cleaner, the invalid will and the missing money

-However, Mr Pearce claimed he had already exhausted all the assets and had been declared bankrupt.
+However, Mr Pearce claimed he had already used up all the money and had been declared bankrupt.
 He said he had spent the inheritance on gambling and traveling and was therefore unable to return the money.
-However, Mr Pearce’s version of events was challenged.
+Mr Pearce’s version of events was challenged.
 He was accused of hiding the money in various bank accounts to conceal his fortune.